モロッコ

 • Breakfast

-• Private car transfer You will be picked up at the hotel and driven to Fez.
+• Private car transfer We will pick you up at the hotel and head to Fez.

 • Morocco - Fes

-• Fez sightseeing Fez is Morocco's oldest capital and one of the most fascinating and stimulating places.
-It has a medina that is the most fully preserved in the Arab world and has remained largely unchanged since its founding over 1,000 years ago.
-Considered the cultural capital, Fez is made up of three areas: Fez el-Bali (the old medina), Fez el-Jedid (the new medina), and the modern Ville Nouvelle influenced by the French colonial era.
+• Fez sightseeing Fez is Morocco’s oldest imperial city and one of the most fascinating and stimulating places.
+It has a medina that is the most completely preserved in the Arab world, remaining largely unchanged since its founding over 1,000 years ago.
+Considered the cultural capital, Fez is made up of three areas: Fez el-Bali (the old medina), Fez el-Jdid (the new city), and the Ville Nouvelle influenced by the French colonial period.

 Meet your guide and spend a half day walking the narrow streets of the medina while learning about its history and culture.

-Start here and proceed along the main street, Tala'a Kebira.
-Notice architectural influences from Spain and Tunisia as you pass shops and souks (markets).
+Start here and proceed along the main street Talaa Kebira.
+Note the architectural influences from Spain and Tunisia as you pass shops and souks (markets).

-One of the most unique sights in the old medina is the Chouara Tannery.
-Climb to the rooftop of a nearby leather shop to view the 11th-century stone dyeing vats and craftsmen working with techniques used for centuries.
+One of the most unique sights in the old medina, especially famous is the Chouara Tannery.
+Climb onto the rooftops of nearby leather shops to view the 11th-century stone dyeing vats and the craftsmen still using techniques centuries old.

 Al-Attarine Madrasa

-Built in the 14th century, this building is a beautiful example of Moroccan architecture and craftsmanship, noted for its intricate zellij (tilework).
+Built in the 14th century, this building is a beautiful example of Moroccan architecture and craftsmanship, notable for its intricate zellij (tilework).

-One of the world's oldest continuously operating universities; the adjacent Al-Qarawiyyin Mosque (founded in 859) is not open to non-Muslims, but you can glimpse its interior decorations from certain viewpoints.
+One of the oldest continuously operating universities in the world, adjacent to the Al Quaraouiyine Mosque (founded in 859).
+Non-Muslims cannot enter, but the interior decoration can be glimpsed from certain places.
 [English Guide]

 • Attachment Image from Itinerary Row: 67551 Attachment Image from Itinerary Row: 67551 Attachment Image from Itinerary Row: 67551